When Should Selfish Miners Double-Spend?

 In \figref{fig::coordinate}, we display the sample paths of $4$-stubborn mining, \textit{i.e.}, $L=4$.
 The $y$-axis and $x$-axis represent $A$ and $H$, \textit{i.e.}, the length of $A$-chain and $H$-chain, respectively.
 An attack starts from point $(0,0)$ and arrivals of adversarial (honest resp.) blocks are represented with light-green (orange resp.) arrows.
 A red arrow shows that the arrival of honest block has ended the cycle.
 A blue (red resp.) cross represents the endpoint of a successful (unsuccessful resp.) attack cycle.
 A dark-green arrow represents the arrival of an adversarial block that guarantees a successful attack cycle.
 The dark-green crosses represent the first time cycles are guaranteed to be successful and not ended yet.
 The cycles that pass through the dark-green crosses eventually end with an honest arrival in blue cross points $(x,x-1)$ where $x>4$, \textit{i.e.}, when the difference of chain lengths reduces to $1$.
 The notion of $P[n,m]$ at $(A,H)=(n,m)$ displayed in \figref{fig::coordinate} represents the number of distinct paths an attack cycle can take to reach the point $(A,H)=(n,m)$.
 In Appendix~\ref{sec::preliminaries} we give the formula for $P[n,m]$ as well as explain the reasoning behind.

 Note that there is a third dimension of \figref{fig::coordinate}, which tracks the number of adversarial blocks in the prefix of $H$-chain.
-Further, the dynamics of this dimension is Markovian since each honest arrival either increases the previous value to $H-1$ (with probability $\gamma$) or stays the same (with probability $1-\gamma$) and does not depend on anything else.
+Further, the dynamics of this dimension is Markovian since each honest arrival either increases the previous value to $H-1$ (w.p. $\gamma$) or stays the same (w.p. $1-\gamma$) and does not depend on anything else.
 This Markovian structure implies that we can separate the third dimension and treat it independently which simplifies our analysis, hence, we do not plot it; see Appendix~\ref{app::state_action_stub_stealth} for more details.